pilars-protocols/pilars/README.md

 -  To preview the site view it from your local file system in a web browser

-- To Publish, do a pull request [TODO: Not sure how to describe this process properly]
+- To Publish, do a pull request to the main branch and update/sync the `published` branch [TODO: Not sure how to describe this process properly]